 Together! works to capacity build existing Disability Arts groups in Newham and to help to form new ones.
-We also organise the Newham Disability Arts Network (NEWDAN), which meets every six weeks at the Discover Centre.
+We also organise the Newham Disability Arts Network (NEWDAN) – contact us for more information.

 Act Up is an inclusive community theatre company which creates and performs material based on the lived experiences of disabled people and carers.
 They welcome volunteers to help with stage management, technical support and directing as well as new actors.
 Contact Yvonne Brouwers on Yvonne.Brouwers@xs4all.nl or call 07570 860672.